philipcoller-777/MarketAnalysis/README.md

 ```text
 http://127.0.0.1:8787/
 ```

-The batch launcher uses port `8799` by default to avoid conflicts with stale local sessions.
+You will now see the Dashboard: images/Market Analysis.png The batch launcher uses port `8799` by default to avoid conflicts with stale local sessions.

 ## Output Files